nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ![Uploading Files](./images/lakehouse/lakehouse3.png "Fig. 1 - Uploading Files")

 Now that we have a Lakehouse with the CSV files, it was time to dig in, and get a first look at the data.
-To do that, we created a Notebook, using the UI, and attached the previously created lakehouse.
+To do that, we created a Notebook, using the UI, and attached the previously created Lakehouse.

 ![Adding Lakehouse to Notebook](./images/lakehouse/lakehouse4.png "Fig. 2 - Adding Lakehouse to Notebook")